digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 Dynamic package resolution can happen in two cases during command submission:

--  For command submissions that use `by-package-name template ID` in the command’s templateId field (e.g. in a create command :ref:`here <com.daml.ledger.api.v1.CreateCommand>`)
+-  For command submissions that use a `by-package-name template ID` in the command’s templateId field (e.g. in a create command :ref:`here <com.daml.ledger.api.v1.CreateCommand>`)

--  For command submissions leading to Daml transactions that contain interface exercises or fetches.
+-  For command submissions whose Daml interpretation requires the execution of interface choices or fetch-by-interface actions.

 In these situations, the :ref:`package preference <package-preference>` is used for selecting the target implementation package for these interface actions.